Alpha-particle formation and clustering in nuclei: Introduction

 However, some questions remain: are the RMF density and the NLF probing the same aspects of alpha-particle formation in nuclei ?
 Why do the alpha-particles indicated by NLF and RMF densities are not exactly located at the same position ?
 Why is the NLF extending very far outside the nucleus, typically a few times its radius ?
 How to explain that similar NLFs are found when using different EDF such as the Skyrme and the RMF one, but different densities are obtained (the RMF showing more alpha-particle formation than the Skyrme one) ?
 Is the NLF well designed to study clustering in nuclei ?
 An especially relevant case to study is the alpha emission process, which was recently described using relativistic EDF approaches \cite{mer20,mer21}.
 The investigation of both densities and NLF during the formation of the alpha-particle, just before its emission, shall enlighten their respective roles, and provide interesting information on the question of the alpha-preformation process in nuclei, before their radioactive decay.

 The present work intends to help in clarifying these questions, in order to provide a sound procedure for analyzing the presence of alpha-particles in nuclei.
 The complementary roles of the NLF and the RMF density shall be investigated.
+In particular, the question of whether the NLF only can monitor the formation of alpha-particle clustering in nuclei shall be addressed.
 Section II provides an analytical study of the NLF, in order to understand the basic mechanism driving this quantity.
 Section III focuses on microscopic calculations of densities and NLF in nuclei, with an application to the case of the alpha decay of $^{212}$Po.
+Criteria to identify alpha-particle clusters in nuclear states are also discussed.